diogro/SBM_manuscript/main.md

 a small revolution in our understanding of disease and complex traits [@Boyle2017-re].

-The very high dimensionality of gene co-expression networks also allow for genes to be similar in ways that do not lead to high correlations.
+The very high dimensionality of gene co-expression networks also allows for genes to be similar in ways that do not lead to high correlations.
 For example, two genes might be connected to the same genes in different modules, but not among themselves.
-This similarity would likely be missed by modularity maximization, because these genes would not form a classic assortative unit---meanwhile, the SBM would correctly identify these genes connecting two modules as being similar due to their shared connectivity pattern.
-Having accesses to these types of blocks, that are real but non-assortative, could bring new insight into the organization of gene co-expression networks.
+This similarity would likely be missed by modularity maximization because these genes would not form a classic assortative unit.
+Meanwhile, the SBM would correctly identify these genes connecting two modules as being similar due to their shared connectivity pattern.
+Having access to these types of blocks, which are real but non-assortative, could bring new insight into the organization of gene co-expression networks.

 One aspect we did not explore here is the estimation of the gene co-expression network itself, before any attempt at finding communities.
-Both types of methods used weighted networks: fully connected ones for the WGCNA and MMC pipelines (as per these method's suggested workflow) and a sparser network for the SBM model fitting, due to computational constraints.
-Estimating these weights (gene expression correlations) is an error prone process, as we are estimating many more weights than we have measured individuals, leading to potentially poor estimates [@Schafer2005-ld].
-While the procedures we used here are common place, there are more principled ways of building co-expression networks [@Peel2022-bq], and this is an aspect of the usual transcriptomics workflow that could potentially see massive improvements in the near future.
+Both types of methods used weighted networks: fully connected ones for the WGCNA and MMC pipelines (as per these methods' suggested workflow) and a sparser network for the SBM model fitting, due to computational constraints.
+Estimating these weights (gene expression correlations) is an error-prone process, as we are estimating many more weights than we have measured individuals, leading to potentially poor estimates [@Schafer2005-ld].
+While the procedures we used here are commonplace, there are more principled ways of building co-expression networks
+[@Peel2022-bq], and this is an aspect of the usual transcriptomics workflow that could potentially see massive improvements in the near future.
 Methods like the graphical lasso have been used in this context [@Lingjaerde2021-fp;